alexeykuz-sys/MyRecipe-MS3/README.md

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#ux-development)UX Development

 My Recipe website will help users to have all their recipes  in one place, easily accessible.
-As user, I have always wanted to have a single
+As user, I have always wanted to have a single point of access to all recipes my family has collected throuout the years, which are written on pieces of paper.

-The primary goal of the website is to make learning fun and inspire users to return to the game, as they progress.
+The primary goal of the website is to have easy access to recipes and preservance for the future.

-Playing memory games can improve other brain functions, such as attention, concentration, and focus.
-Memory games give space to critical thinking and that helps children nurture their attention to detail.
-Memory games can improve visual recognition.

 # [](https://github.com/alexeykuz-sys/LinguaGames-Project-MS2#project-goals)Project goals